* EXTENDED DEADLINE UNTIL 16TH OCTOBER 2023 - SUBMIT YOUR FILM NOW *

 Southampton Film Week, now in its 16th year, is a festival at the heart of the South of England's developing production hub.
 The festival is focused on creating opportunities for filmmakers through its programme of networking, workshops and masterclasses and in providing opportunities for work to be showcased to the wider public and film community.

-Alongside its showcase screenings Southampton Film Week screens a wide selection of films, classic and new, to broaden opportunities for film fans and filmmakers to experience the best of UK and International cinema, focusing particularly on films and film-works which are generally less accessible to audiences.
+Alongside its showcase screenings, Southampton Film Week exhibits a wide selection of films, classic and new, to broaden opportunities for film fans and filmmakers to experience the best of UK and International cinema, focusing particularly on films and film-works which are generally less accessible to audiences.
 Within Southampton Film Week you will find features and shorts, drama and documentary, and a strand of Music and Film events, Artists’ Moving Image work and a Youth Film Festival.

-Southampton Film Week is led by City Eye, a film charity which supports the development of filmmakers and film culture through its programme of education and training events and its screening programme, which includes Southampton Film Week.
-Now in its 33rd year, City Eye will soon embark on a new chapter in its development when it relocates to new purpose-built filmmaking and screening facilities at the heart of Southampton’s Cultural Quarter.
+Southampton Film Week is led by City Eye, a film charity which supports the development of filmmakers and film culture through its programme of education and training events, its own production work and its screening programme, which includes Southampton Film Week.
+Established in 1986, City Eye is now located within its purpose-built filmmaking and screening facilities at the heart of Southampton’s Cultural Quarter.
 The fit-out and equipping of these spaces is underway and a full programme of events, activities and training, alongside access for emerging and established talent to our new facilities, will soon be announced.

 Best Fiction – for narrative based fictional short films, any theme, style or genre accepted including animation, drama, horror, comedy, etc

 Best Music Video - for short films that integrate visual imagery with a song or an album, including performance, narrative, concept or animation

 Solent University Award for Best Animated Film - all shortlisted animation films are eligible; awarded by the panel of judges.

 Michael Fuller Award for Best Film – eligible for all shortlisted films, awarded by a panel of Judges.